 |Follow in the footsteps of seventh century pilgrims on this interesting walk or cycle through Tyne and Wear.
 View Full Details>>

 |Enjoy miles of cycling and walking trails in this large forest near Gateshead.
 There's 360-hectares of mixed woodland to explore on a variety of waymarked paths.
 Walkers can try four trails of varying lengths and difficulty.
 View Full Details>>

-|Consett and Sunderland Railway Path||28 miles (45 km)||A walk along a disused railway path from Consett to Sunderland.
+|A walk or cycle along a disused railway path from Consett to Sunderland.
 The path starts at Consett and heads east towards the coast passing Stanley and Chester-le-Street before joining the River Wear and following it to Sunderland harbour.
 You'll also pass Beamish Woods where there's some nice woodland trails and the views of the River Team.
 View Full Details>>

 |This lovely railway path runs from Swalwell, near Gateshead, to Consett alongside the River Derwent and is suitable for walkers and cyclists.